AntonAbhisheik/Company-Employee-Work-Data-Analysis/README.md

 # 📊 Company Employee Work Data Analysis (Excel + Power BI)

-This project showcases an interactive dashboard built using **Power BI** to analyze employee performance, work hours, and salary trends based on an Excel dataset.
+This project showcases an interactive dashboard built using **Power BI** to analyze employee performance, work hours, and salary trends based on an Excel dataset and Querying using MySQL.

 ---